 Per VA regulation, only mandatory fees may be billed to the VA.
-The cost of our Kit and iPad are not mandatory fees and as such cannot be charged to the VA.
-Students utilizing VA benefits will be responsible for arranging alternate payments for these costs.
+Students utilizing VA benefits will be responsible for arranging alternate payments for any fees not covered by VA.

 BARBERING KIT AND TEXTBOOKS

 BARBERING STUDENT TEXTBOOKS AND KITS

 Students will only be allowed to use Paul Mitchell kits and equipment while enrolled at the School.
 Students are responsible for purchasing a Paul Mitchell Kit, Textbook and Supplies at an additional cost from the published tuition.
 Please note that Students are responsible for the purchase of personal stationery supplies.